 - You must be logged in with a computer (not a phone) with your video camera turned on and microphone muted (note: the class will be set up to mute you automatically upon entry).
-Video must stay on for the entire class. - When your panel is on call, you need to have a headset that works (i.e., the ear buds + microphone that typically come with a cellphone) and may NOT rely on your computer's built-in microphone. - You must identify yourself with your first and last name in the Zoom videoconferencing software. - Do your best to present yourself professionally in the video stream, both in attire and in conduct. - You must be able to fulfill your responsibilities if your panel is on call, even if you are taking the class pass/fail. - If you have to leave Zoom for more than fifteen minutes during the lecture, you will be counted as absent.
+Video must stay on for the entire class.
+If you have circumstances that make it difficult to keep video on, such as a poor internet connection or another situation, please discuss them with me ahead of time.
+If you need to use both your phone and your computer to connect, that is not a problem. - When your panel is on call, you need to have a headset that works (i.e., the ear buds + microphone that typically come with a cellphone) and may NOT rely on your computer's built-in microphone. - You must identify yourself with your first and last name in the Zoom videoconferencing software. - Do your best to present yourself professionally in the video stream, both in attire and in conduct. - You must be able to fulfill your responsibilities if your panel is on call, even if you are taking the class pass/fail. - If you have to leave Zoom for more than fifteen minutes during the lecture, you may not sign in as present.